 be the winner for the Best Student Paper award this year.
 After a very close

-analysis, the “Best Student Paper Award” will be awarded to Pranay Devnani,
+analysis, the "Best Student Paper Award" was awarded to Pranay Devnani,

 from University of Illinois at Urbana-Champaign, for his outstanding paper

 titled "Cloud Based End-of-Life Product Recovery."
 Congratulations to